 When you shut the computer down on New Year’s Eve, BOOM!

-Print the spreadsheet, periodically, and leave room to add new items by hand.
+Print the spreadsheet periodically, and leave room to add new items by hand.

 Yeeeeees!
 Actual handwriting!

-No battery needed.
+No battery is required.

 Remember to keep up throughout the year

 Keep up with your spreadsheet’s mileage, food costs, and descriptive notes (listing other meeting attendees, for example) throughout the year.

 ‘… throughout the year …’ is essential.